 Why Do Industrial Accidents Happen?

-Put simply, they happen because higher-ups aren't paying attention.
-Our Corpus Christi plant explosion attorneys have investigated the industrial accident cases of hundreds of plant workers, and every time they get hurt, it's because someone decided that cheap production was more important than people's lives.
+Our Corpus Christi plant explosion attorneys have investigated the cases of hundreds of plant workers, and often when they get hurt, it's because someone decided that cheap production was more important than people's lives.
 It's why decades-old plants still have neglected equipment, untrained workers, and poor emergency preparation.
-People who have spent decades in the industry have seen people with minimal experience be granted more and more authority, despite having a fraction of the experience of the people before them.
-It's created a ticking time bomb.

 Our Corpus Christi plant injury lawyers ensure our workers get what they need to move forward: